 Question put and agreed to.

-Adjourned accordingly at eleven Minutes past Eleven o'clock.
+Adjourned accordingly at thirteen minutes past Twelve o'clock.